 Current Working Papers

 This paper studies the joint dynamics of real time U.S. inflation and the mean inflation predictions of the Survey of Professional Forecasters (SPF) on a 1968Q4 to 2017Q2 sample.
 The joint data generating process (DGP) is an unobserved components (UC) model of inflation and a sticky information (SI) prediction mechanism for SPF inflation predictions.
 We add drifting gap inflation persistence to a UC model that already has stochastic volatility (SV) afflicting trend and gap inflation.
 Another innovation puts a time-varying frequency of inflation forecast updating into the SI-prediction mechanism.
 The joint DGP is a nonlinear state space model (SSM).
 We estimate the SSM using Bayesian tools grounded in a Rao-Blackwellized auxiliary particle filter, particle learning, and a particle smoother.
 The estimates show (i) longer horizon average SPF inflation predictions inform estimates of trend inflation, (ii) gap inflation persistence is pro-cyclical, and SI inflation updating is frequent before the Volcker disinflation, and (iii) subsequently, trend inflation and its SV fall, gap inflation persistence turns counter-cyclical, and SI inflation updating becomes infrequent.
-(Slides for recent workshop presentation.
-The slides discuss the Storvik (2002, "Particle filters for state-space models with the presence of unknown static parameters," IEEE Transactions on Signal Processing 50, 281-299) particle learning estimator, the Lindsten, Bunch, Särkkä, Schön, and Godsill (2016, "Rao-Blackwellized particle smoothers for conditionally linear Gaussian models," IEEE Journal of Selected Topics in Signal Processing 10, 353-365) particle smoother, and results that are to be added to the paper.)
+(Slides for recent presentation.
+The slides discuss the Rao-Blackwellized auxiliary particle filter algorithm of Lopes and Tsay (2011, "Particle filters and Bayesian inference in financial econometrics," Journal of Forecasting 30, 168–209), the particle learning estimator of Storvik (2002, "Particle filters for state-space models with the presence of unknown static parameters," IEEE Transactions on Signal Processing 50, 281-299), the particle smoother of Lindsten, Bunch, Särkkä, Schön, and Godsill (2016, "Rao-Blackwellized particle smoothers for conditionally linear Gaussian models," IEEE Journal of Selected Topics in Signal Processing 10, 353-365), and results.)
 The views herein are those of the authors and do not represent the views of the Bank for International Settlements.

 2. Sticky Professional Forecasts and the Unobserved Components Model of US Inflation, with Gregor W. Smith (October 2016).